 The procedure in Figure 6.2A.3-1 is used by an NWDAF service consumer, i.e.:

-- an NWDAF containing AnLF to request and get from another NWDAF, i.e. an NWDAF containing MTLF ML Model Information;
+- an NWDAF containing AnLF to request and get ML Model Information from another NWDAF, i.e. an NWDAF containing MTLF;

-- or an NWDAF containing MTLF to request and get from another NWDAF containing MTLF worked as FL server ML Model Information;
+- an NWDAF containing MTLF to request and get ML Model Information from another NWDAF containing MTLF working as FL server; or

-- or an LMF to request and get from NWDAF containing MTLF ML Model Information,
+- an LMF to request and get ML Model Information from NWDAF containing MTLF,

 using Nnwdaf_MLModelInfo services as defined in clause 7.6.
 When the service consumer is an NWDAF containing AnLF, the ML Model is used by the NWDAF containing AnLF to derive analytics.
 When the service consumer is an LMF, the ML Model Information is used by the LMF as described in TS 23.273 [39].
 An NWDAF can be at the same time a consumer of this service provided by other NWDAF(s) and a provider of this service to other NWDAF(s).